-For ease of use, a template complaint form is included at the end of this procedure.
+For written complaints, a template complaint form is included at the end of this procedure.
 If you require help in completing this form, please contact the school office.
 You can also ask third party organisations like Citizen's Advice to help you.
 Please contact us if you would like to request any reasonable adjustments to enable you to access and complete this complaints procedure.

-Correspondence, statements, and records will remain confidential unless disclosure is required during the Academy's inspection or where any other legal obligation prevails.
+Complaints that come in via email or post will be transferred into the complaints form and agreed with the complainant before processing further.
+Correspondence, statements, and records will remain confidential unless disclosure is required where any legal obligation prevails.
 Documents will be retained in accordance with the Trust Data Retention Policy and will be maintained regardless of whether the complaint was upheld.
 Complainants have the right to request access to any of these records at any time in accordance with our Data Protection Policy, which is available on our website.

-Any queries, concerns or complaints about SEND provision by parents or carers should initially be raised informally, whether by e-mail, letter or a telephone call with the Academy's SENDCo.
+Any queries, concerns or complaints about SEND provision by parents or carers should initially be raised informally, whether by e-mail, letter or a telephone call with the School's SENDCo.
 The SENDCo will investigate and use reasonable endeavours to follow up with the parent/carer within a school week.
 If this contact does not resolve the matter, parents/carers should follow the formal process, as set out in this Complaints policy and procedure.